-Can communications be established to find out?
+Can you get a briefing from your supervisor?
+Uninformed on Strategy, Tactics or Hazards Can communications be established to find out?
 Can scouting safely identify potential hazards?
 Have strategy, tactics or hazards changed since last informed?
-Can you get a briefing from your supervisor? --- -- --
+Can you get a briefing from your supervisor? -- --- --- -- --